 We will find out who is responsible for your accident.
 We don’t stop at the obvious fault party.
 A doctor or a truck driver are employees, and their employers are responsible for their actions.
 Thus, they are also liable to pay you a fair compensation amount.

 3. Calculate Your Damages

 Over the years, we learned how to estimate the expenses related to the hospitalization, rehabilitation, and life care requirements of spinal cord injury patients.
 Our back & spinal cord injury lawyers in Columbus will talk to your doctors, collect all the bills and estimate a fair amount to compensate you for your economic and non-economic damages.

 We know that insurance companies don’t like paying claims and use various tactics to deter personal injury victims from filing one.
 Or, they try to determine you to accept a very small amount of money.

-A spinal cord injury lawyer at Babin Law will approach your case with the intent to win the maximum compensation you deserve.
+A spinal cord injury lawyer at Babin Law, LLC will approach your case with the intent to win the maximum compensation you deserve.
 Tell us more about your case during a free case review: 833-SURVIVORS!